abhinandan976/Customer-Data-Analytics-Using-Informatica-Cloud/README.md

 ---

-## 📷 Screenshots

-> *(Add screenshots of your ETL workflows, dashboards, or data model visualizations here if available)*

----

 ## 🚀 Getting Started

 While this project involves proprietary cloud tools (Informatica IICS), the demo and design concepts can be reviewed via the live site or documentation in this repo.